joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/12/29/nyregion/nyc-takes-over-maimonides.html

 **Trump and Netanyahu Present United Front During Meeting**\
 `President Trump and Prime Minister Benjamin Netanyahu of Israel lavished each other with praise during their meeting on Monday.
 The two discussed Gaza’s reconstruction.
-Netanyahu also gave Trump the Israel Prize, the country’s highest cultural honor.`\
+Mr. Netanyahu also gave Mr. Trump the Israel Prize, the country’s highest cultural honor.`\
 https://nytimes.com/video/us/politics/100000010613968/trump-netanyahu-israel-pardon.html

 **Cardinals' Jonathan Gannon 'feels good' about potential return as coach**\